 There are different font viewers available to you, depending on your system and your preferences.
-I still like to use TheFontThing, and it still works for me (ok, I admit, I still use Windows 7 and I don't know if it still works in Windows 10).
+I still like to use TheFontThing, and it still works for me (I use Windows 10 and it is now VERY slow.
 This font viewer and many others allow you to view what a font looks like so you can determine if you want to keep it and if so, what category it should be sorted in.
-Trying to sort by name only is like ordering parts for your car based on inventory number alone.
+Trying to sort by name only is like ordering parts for your car based on inventory numbers alone.
 Just not convenient!

 Choose major categories

 Although my system is by no mean the only one, I found that starting with three categories could be a good start.
 Those categories are Dingbats fonts, Themed fonts, Foreign fonts, and Regular fonts.
 You would recognize them in this way:

 Dingbat fonts are simply designs and don't resemble any actual alphanumerical characters:

 Themed fonts are actual letters but decorated or embellished to fit a particular theme, whether it is Halloween, flowers, Christmas, etc.

 Foreign fonts might or might not be relevant for you, but they would include fonts for foreign languages like Arabic, Chinese, etc.

 Regular fonts are, well.... the rest of the ordinary fonts.